 I love that the packaging is like one big lipstick:

-You get 6.2g of product for £5.
+The Revolution stick foundation gives you 6.2g of product for £5.99.
 Definitely affordable and long lasting as you only need around 10 swipes to cover your face.

 |Maybelline Vivid Hot Lacquer: Review|

 I’d say the Revolution stick foundation produces a light to medium coverage.
 It’s buildable, but I personally like to keep it thin for that more natural finish.
 Using a brush automatically gives a fuller coverage, but not necessarily longer wear in my experience.